caiguanhao/shopify/README.md

 ### Multiple queries in one request

+You can use NewMulti() or write your own GQL:

 ```go
 var launchUrl, currencyCode string
 client.New("{ cai: currentAppInstallation { launchUrl }, shop: shop { currencyCode } }").